aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-6-release-notes/_index.md

 ### WORDSNET-17856 Obsolete method Replace() was removed from the Range class

 Obsolete method Replace was removed from Range class.
-And fixed a few minor bug in new FindReplacer.
+And fixed several minor bug in new FindReplacer.
 Pay attention that new FindReplacer behavior may differ for some cases(e.g. SmartTag replacement).
 Currently available next Replace methods: